KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 Zenetism therefore clarifies:

-> Religious figures, gods, angels, demons, and mythic beings are best treated, in many cases, as **cultural articulations**, **symbolic condensations**, or **echoes of structural functions** rather than as literal divisible supernal persons distributed through history as shards of themselves.
+> Religious figures, gods, angels, demons, and mythic beings are best treated, in many cases, as **cultural articulations**, **symbolic condensations**, or **recurrences of structural functions** rather than as literal divisible supernal persons distributed through history as shards of themselves.

 Likewise: